Srinidhi-Kabra/srik/content/cv.md

 **Self-Initiative in Math \& Physics Teaching (Feb 2025 to Present)** \
 <span style="color:rgb(100, 140, 150);"> Detailed information can be found in the [teaching section]({{< ref "/teaching/_index" >}}) of the website.</span> \
 Initiated a tutoring program to replace rote learning in the current high school education structure with systematic, detailed study of mathematics and physics for interested and motivated students.
 Developed a syllabus to ensure conceptual understanding of mathematics and physics in a unified manner.
 Implemented novel teaching techniques, prioritizing development of mathematical intuition.
 An increase in students’ mathematical maturity and problem solving skills was observed.
-Designed assignment sheets to complement lectures, facilitating the learning processes and identifying the weaknesses of the students.
+Designed assignment sheets to complement lectures thus facilitating the learning processes.
 They were used to identify the weaknesses of the students.
 Assignments also encouraged creative thinking and out-of-the-box approaches to problem solving.